Nonparametric estimation of the diffusion coefficient from S.D.E. paths: Introduction

 Estimation of the diffusion coefficient has been considered in the parametric case (see e.g.~\cite{genon1993estimation},~\cite{jacod1993random},~\cite{genon1994estimation},~\cite{clement1997},~\cite{genon1999parameter},~\cite{gloter2000discrete},~\cite{sorensen2002estimation}).
 In the nonparametric case, estimators of the diffusion coefficient from discrete observations are proposed under various frameworks.

 First, the diffusion coefficient is constructed from one discrete observation of the diffusion process ($N = 1$) in long time ($T \rightarrow \infty$) (see e.g. \cite{hoffmann1999adaptive},~\cite{comte2007penalized},~\cite{schmisser2012non},~\cite{schmisser2019non}), or in short time ($T = 1$) (see \textit{e.g.} \cite{genon1992non}, \cite{soulier1993estimation}, \cite{hoffmann1997minimax}, \cite{florens1998estimation}, \cite{hoffmann1999lp}).
 Note that in short time ($T<\infty$), only the diffusion coefficient can be estimated consistently from a single discrete path contrary to the drift function whose consistent estimation relies on repeated discrete observations of the diffusion process (see e.g.~\cite{comte2020nonparametric},~\cite{denis2020ridge}).
 For the case of short time diffusion processes (for instance $T = 1$), estimators of a time-dependent diffusion coefficients $t \mapsto \sigma^2(t)$ have been proposed.
-In this context, \cite{genon1992non} built a nonparametric estimator of $t\mapsto\sigma^{2}(t)$ and studied its $L_2$ risk using wavelets methods, \cite{soulier1993estimation} studies the $L_p$ risk of a kernel estimator of $\sigma^{2}(t)$, and \cite{hoffmann1997minimax} derived a minimax rate of convergence of order $n^{-ps/(1+2s)}$ where $s>1$ is the smoothness parameter of the Besov space $\mathcal{B}^{s}_{p,\infty}([0,1])$ (see later in the paper).
+In this context, \cite{genon1992non} built a nonparametric estimator of $t\mapsto\sigma^{2}(t)$ and studied its $L_2$ risk using wavelets methods, \cite{soulier1993estimation} studies the $L_p$ risk of a kernel estimator of $\sigma^{2}(t)$, and \cite{hoffmann1997minimax} derived a minimax rate of convergence of order $n^{-s/(1+2s)}$ where $s>1$ is the smoothness parameter of the Besov space $\mathcal{B}^{s}_{p,\infty}([0,1])$ (see later in the paper).
 For the space-dependent diffusion coefficient $x \mapsto \sigma^{2}(x)$, a first estimator based on kernels and built from a single discrete observation of the diffusion process with $T = 1$ is proposed in \cite{florens1993estimating}.
 The estimator has been proved to be consistent under a condition on the bandwidth, but a rate of convergence of its risk of estimation has not been established.

-Secondly, the diffusion coefficient is built in short time ($T < \infty$) from $N$ repeated discrete observations with $N \rightarrow \infty$.
-In \cite{denis2022nonparametric}, a nonparametric estimator of $\sigma^{2}$ is proposed from repeated discrete observations on the real line $\R$ when the time horizon $T = 1$.
+Secondly, the diffusion coefficient is built in short time ($T < \infty$) from $Nn$ observations of the diffusion process, with $N,n \rightarrow \infty$.
+In \cite{denis2024nonparametric}, a nonparametric estimator of $\sigma^{2}$ on the real line $\R$ is proposed when the time horizon $T = 1$.
 The estimator has been proved to be consistent with a rate of order $N^{-1/5}$ over the space of Lipschitz functions.